Saas has zero user

 Zero users after launch means you have a distribution gap, not a product gap.
 You can't have a product problem if nobody's used the product.
 That's like diagnosing an engine failure on a car that's still in the garage.

 Most solo founders confuse these two things.
-They assume low signups = bad product, so they go back to building.
+They assume low signups mean a bad product, so they go back to building.
 They add features.
 They redesign the UI.
 They spend two months on a mobile app nobody asked for.
-And when they finally come back to distribution, they're in the same place they started, just with less runway.
+And when they come back to distribution, they're in the same place they started, just with less runway.

 Your product might have problems.
-You'll find those out later, once real users are touching it.
+You'll find those out later, once people are using it.
 Right now, the only question that matters is: can I get 10 people to try this thing?
 Everything else is a distraction.

 Your SaaS has no users for one of three reasons, and each one has a different fix.
-In a survey of over 1,200 entrepreneurs, PopHatch found that most founders who stall after launch are solving the wrong problem.
-They assume low signups mean a bad product when it's almost always a distribution issue.
 Before you change anything, figure out which one you're dealing with.

 It's an awareness problem if: your landing page has fewer than 100 visitors total.
 Nobody's bouncing because nobody's arriving.
 Your product isn't being rejected.
 It's invisible.